 Unlike trees growing in the open ground where their roots have a large soil volume in which to grow, our bonsai grow in a very restricted space.
 As the bonsai tree continues to grow, so does it's roots.
-If we do not wish to upsize the pot then we need to reduce the root ball not only that it will continue to fit but that it will regain health as pot bound trees are usually weak.
+If we do not wish to up-size the pot then we need to reduce the root ball not only that it will continue to fit but that it will regain health as pot bound trees are usually weak.
 A tree will actually begin pushing itself out of its pot after a couple years, this is especially so in species with strong root systems like Chinese maples.

 After a few years the structure of your growing medium will begin to collapse, holding more water and reducing oxygen at the roots as it becomes more and more compacted.
 This slows the growth of the tree down and can lead to various problems such as root rot.
 If the tree is not repotted it will slowly deteriorate in health and die.

 Lastly, the kind of roots we want in bonsai cultivation are the fine, feeder roots which gather nutrients and water as these are the roots which lead to and can support ramified trees.
 We do not want the thicker storage roots which eventually develop after a number of years.
-So when we repot these are removed and the fine roots are encouraged.
+So when we repot, these are removed and the fine roots are encouraged.
 Its a very interesting fact that when you look at a tree and the level of branching or ramification this is mirrored in the roots below.
 You will never find a bonsai tree with impressive ramification and then below the ground a few long, coiling roots.

 There are probably more reasons but these are the most important ones that come to mind and are important for this discussion.

 Image: New leaves and swelling buds on deciduous.
 At this time, or even a little earlier, is the best time to start repotting ie. when buds begin to swell.

 The "when" is a little tricky to answer precisely.
-For those of you new to bonsai I would suggest you speak with someone who has been growing bonsai in your area and ask them about repotting times.
+For those of you new to bonsai I would suggest you speak with someone who has been growing bonsai in your area and ask them when they repot their trees.
 If this is not possible there are several other potential sources of local information including your local bonsai nursery or local club.
 I would generally treat any repotting schedules you might get from a book printed in a foreign country or even schedules from forums and Facebook groups with caution.
 These are often written by highly capable growers but in a climate different to yours.
 I would also be weary of statements where a date is given as seasons, in my experience, and weather patterns are constantly changing.

 Generally speaking we want to repot the tree when it is just showing signs of activity, as it emerges from winter dormancy although there are other times in the year when certain species can be repotted (These times are frequently not optimal and some experience is need both in the amount of roots which can be removed and post repotting care).
 In deciduous trees this is evident by the swelling of the new buds on the branches.
 Just as the buds are about to burst and the new leaves reveal themselves is the optimal time.
 At this stage the tree has pushed a lot of sap up from the root system and thus by trimming the roots now, the tree will have enough energy to continue growing.
 In converse, repotting too early can severely weaken the tree as you deprive it of the energy needed to grow or it could even kill it.
 Repotting too late and the tree does not have sufficient roots to take up water in order to support the spring growth it has just exerted all its energy on producing.

 Evergreens are a little different as they of course already have leaves on them.
 Very often with deciduous trees they begin showing signs of growth quite early in spring, when it is still quite cold.
-However with evergreens it is better to wait until it is consistently warmer before repotting.
+However with evergreens they tend to wake up a little later, when it is warmer.
 Of course they do not have buds which swell, but rather new growth in the form of new foliage in junipers and extension of candles in pines.
-One way to check that the tree is active is to lift the entire tree and it's root ball from the pot and inspect the roots.
+One way to double-check that the tree is active is to lift the entire tree and it's root ball from the pot and inspect the roots.
 You should see a lot of new roots, with tips white in appearance.

 Image: The roots of this Japanese black pine tree are showing signs of growth indicating that now would be a good time to repot.

 We cannot have a blog post about repotting and not mention anything about growing mediums.
 They say that for as many bonsai growers there are in the world, that's how many variations of growing mediums there are!
 I'd bet they're not exaggerating!
 However there are a couple basics which I believe will help you either to select the right growing medium or to help you mix your own.

 Firstly, notice that I do not use the word "soil."
 Although trees do grow very well in soil, this is in your garden.
 In a pot, soil or at least the conventional understanding of what it is creates too many problems.
-These include insufficient drainage (potentially leading to rotted roots), deprivation of oxygen and more.
+These includes insufficient drainage (potentially leading to rotted roots), deprivation of oxygen, compaction and more.

-The next fundamental is that there are essentially 2 components to all growing mediums; organic and inorganic although you may not always use organics and in fact the trend today is to use so called organic free growing mediums.
-Organic includes material which will degrade.
-Inorganic is a component such as crushed stone, which will retain its structure.
+The next fundamental concepts to understand is that there are essentially 2 components to all growing mediums; organic and inorganic although you may not always use organics and in fact the trend today is to use so called organic free growing mediums.
+Organic includes material which will degrade (rot), inorganic is a component which does not originate from from plant sources.

 This includes mature milled pine bark, peat, compost or other such ingredients.
 Organic material is used largely for moisture retention and as we believe we need it as a supply of nutrients to the tree.
 How much you use will depend on how often you are able to water.
-Keeping a trees roots wet for extended periods can result in diseases which attack the roots, such as root rot.
+Keeping a tree's roots wet for extended periods can result in diseases which attack the roots though, such as root rot.
 It also slows growth down as the roots need oxygen to grow and if the air pockets are filled with water it is deprived of that oxygen.
 Whatever your choice of organic medium it's a good idea to sift the fine particles out as they tend to clog the mixture.

 You can also add milled seaweed to your mix when repotting your tree.
-This organic component does retain some moisture but it is primarily a slow releasing source of nutrients to your trees.
+This organic component does retain some moisture but it is primarily a slow release source of nutrients.

 Such as Akadama, Pumice, crushed lava stone, crushed silica sand, river sand, LECA, Groperl and vermiculite help to maintain the mediums structure as they do not degrade like the organic component, or at least not as quickly in some cases.
 Most absorb moisture and release it at varying rates, aside from impervious materials like most stone of course.
-However they generally are not able to absorb much so using a very inorganic mix will mean you will be watering frequently.
-I would like to mention LECA especially as a suggested ingredient.
-LECA stands for "light expanded clay aggregate."
-In Japan, the medium of choice is akadama.
-Which is essentially granules of clay.
-This clay is available in different hardnesses, as some are slightly fired.
-LECA is not akadama although it is made from clay, the key difference being that the LECA structure does not change over time.
-LECA absorbs some moisture but it's key advantage from my personal experience is that it provides excellent drainage and aeration to the growing medium.
-This results in very good root development.
+However they generally are not able to absorb much so using a very inorganic mix will mean you will be more watering frequently.
+This results in very good root development as trees are forced to send out many more feeder roots in an effort to find sufficient moisture and nutrients to support life.
 And it therefore stands to reason that you will have healthy foliage development too.